joelouthan/Theologicus/src/genesis/genesis09-18-29.md

 And I don't have short-term memory loss: I remember the declaration in Genesis 6.

->Genesis 6:8-9 (CSB) Noah, however, found favor with the LORD.
-9 These are the family records of Noah.
+>Genesis 6:8-9 (CSB) Noah, however, found favor with the LORD.These are the family records of Noah.
 Noah was a righteous man, blameless among his contemporaries; Noah walked with God.

 How do we reconcile the these two opposing issues?

 I think that any Christian who has been saved for longer than a moment already feel this strain.
 We believe in God, trust in God, and by the Spirit alone, obey Christ but yet we fall.

->Romans 7:22-24 (CSB) For in my inner self I delight in God’s law, 23 but I see a different law in the parts of my body, waging war against the law of my mind and taking me prisoner to the law of sin in the parts of my body.
-24 What a wretched man I am!
+>Romans 7:22-24 (CSB) For in my inner self I delight in God’s law,but I see a different law in the parts of my body, waging war against the law of my mind and taking me prisoner to the law of sin in the parts of my body.What a wretched man I am!
 Who will rescue me from this body of death?

 Guess what?
 Salvation is not a one time thing.
 It is an every day, every hour, every second type of thing.